gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7196H

 This is the dispatcher sequential output routine for the GRP device.
-[SCRMOD](#scrmod) is first checked and an "Illegal function call" error generated (475AH) if the screen is in either text mode.
+[SCRMOD](#scrmod) is first checked and an "`Illegal function call`" error generated (475AH) if the screen is in either text mode.
 The character to output is taken from register C and control transfers to the [GRPPRT](#grpprt) standard routine.

 <a name="71a2h"></a>

     Address...
 71A2H

-This table is used by the DEVICE DISPATCHER when decoding function codes for the CRT device.
+This table is used by the device dispatcher when decoding function codes for the CRT device.
 It contains the address of the handler for each of the function codes, most are in fact error generators:

     TO    FUNCTION
     -------------------------------